pepsimemen/Corsair-Memes/README.md

 - If no percentage is given, toggles instant ladder climbing on/off.
 - If percentage is given, this sets the **percentage height at which you will be automatically teleported to the top of the ladder**.
 For any value above 95, you will probably encounter a minor desync, in which you will go through the finish-climbing-animation (and unable to use WASD to move freely), but you will be free to jump or cast skills (in which case the animation breaks and you will have full freedom of movement immediately).
+   - Example: *csmemes instantclimb 99* will finish your climb when you're at the top of the ladder, with a client-sided animation that you can get out of with any skill or jump.
-   - Example: *instantclimb 50* will finish your climb when you're halfway up the ladder,
+   - Example: *csmemes instantclimb 50* will finish your climb when you're halfway up the ladder,
-   - Example: *instantclimb 0* will instant-finish your climb as soon as you begin to climb up.
+   - Example: *csmemes instantclimb 0* will instant-finish your climb as soon as you begin to climb up.
 ### csmemes crystalback
 - Teleports behind the crystal (anchorstone) in the defending castle.
 ### csmemes crystalfront